WTF? 40 marketing acronyms all content marketers MUST know

 FAB – Features, Advantages, Benefits

 So many marketers and novice copywriters make a mistake when it comes to promoting products and services.
 They get all caught up in the detail and miss the bigger picture.

-FAB reminds us to sell the benefits to the customer, not just the features.
+The FAB framework in copywriting reminds us to sell the benefits to the customer, not just the features.

 Imagine a walking sock manufacturer.
 Yes, the water-wicking material and anti-rub seams are really important.
 But what the customer really wants is comfy dry feet.
 Don’t forget to ‘sell the sizzle’ when you sell the steak.